 Born and raised in Mumbai, Mimansha completed a bachelor’s in Psychology and subsequently a master’s in Counselling Psychology.
 She is trained as a motivational coach, and in meditation as well as in leadership training workshops.

-Working for an international NGO for over 10 years Mimansha was responsible for designing and leading workshops as well as undertaking the training of more than 1,000 people in the field of memory, leadership, relationships and lifestyle.
-Whilst volunteering for different social organisations, she gained experience in the fields of event management and website design.
+Working for an international NGO for over 10 years Mimansha was responsible for designing and leading workshops.
+She trained more than 1,000 people in the field of memory, leadership, relationships and lifestyle.
+Whilst volunteering for different social organisations, she gained experience in the fields of event management and website designing.

 Mimansha is passionate about waste reduction and fighting plastic pollution.
 She describes her adventure with waste as having started with upcycling old clothes and materials collected from the community and turning these into cool bags.
-This experience inspired her to want to work on closing the tap on plastic waste.
+This experience inspired her to want to work on closing the tap on plastic waste and thus joined WasteLess.
 She feels WasteLess has a wonderful approach to solving one of the world’s most important issues – waste management.

 Mukta was born in Italy and grew up in Auroville, South India.
 After completing a bachelor’s degree in Geography and International Relations, she worked in both the private and public sectors across several countries, including the United States, UK and Australia.
 She gained experience in the legal sector, as well as in foreign policy, academic research and data analysis.